Cookie Consent by Free Privacy Policy Generator Update cookies preferences

 For people working in the NHS, a great place to start is contacting your employing research and development office or research lead.

-Useful email contacts for local trust R&D department:
+Useful email contacts for local trust Research and Development department:

 For those who work outside of the NHS in public health, local authority or social care settings, the National Institute for Health and Care Research has been working closely with staff and stakeholders to engage them in research activity, regardless of how experienced they are in the field!